 - If you’re postmenopausal, you can take the hormone estrogen — either as a pill, in a vaginal cream or from a hormonal vaginal ring.
 This therapy can strengthen your pelvic muscles and reproductive tissues.

-- You can use a device called a pessary — a rubber cone that’s inserted into your vagina to provide physical support to your vaginal walls.
+- You can use a device called a pessary — a rubber device that’s inserted into your vagina to provide physical support to your vaginal walls.
 Although it can act as a temporary solution, women for whom surgery isn’t an option depend on a pessary.

 If your case is severe enough, you may need a surgical solution.
 Depending on your situation — whether just your bladder has prolapsed, how far into your vaginal cavity it’s fallen, whether or not you still have your uterus, for example — you and your gynecologist can make an assessment.
 Choosing bladder prolapse surgery should not be undertaken lightly.
 While it’s a minor surgery, it’s still a surgery and has risks associated with it.
 Some surgical options include: